 The Carolina academic community benefits from a library of more than 5.7 million volumes and more than 53,000 serial subscriptions perennially ranks among the best research libraries in North America as judged by the Association of Research Libraries.

 Several national publications regularly publish rankings that list Carolina prominently in categories such as academic quality, affordability, diversity, public service, and international presence.
-Among them, U.S. News & World Report's 2007 "Best Colleges" guidebook, lists The University of North Carolina as the 5th best public university for the sixth consecutive year, 1st among public campuses for the second consecutive year, and 9th overall in "Great Schools, Great Prices," based on academic quality and the net cost of attendance for a student who received the average level of need-based financial aid.
+Among them, U.S. News & World Report’s 2019 “Best Colleges” guidebook, lists The University of North Carolina as the 5th best public university and 8th overall in “Great Schools, Great Prices,” based on academic quality and the net cost of attendance for a student who received the average level of need-based financial aid.

 Beyond the academic offerings of UNC, the UNC Tar Heels have captured the spirit of the region as top athletic performers.
 Basketball games are offered in the Dean Smith Center where nearly 22,000 seats are filled with fans.
 Concerts by renowned performers are often held there in the calm between home games.

 For more information call (919) 962-2211 or visit their website: www.unc.edu